 From the completeness, we can predict the expected cluster counts from a given mass function.
-We choose the \cite{tinker2008} mass function, and we fix (1-b)=0.63 to adjust the \Planck\ MMF3 cosmological cluster counts to the \cite{planck2018cmb} CMB cosmology.
+We chose the \cite{tinker2008} mass function, and we fixed (1-b)=0.63 to adjust the \Planck\ MMF3 cosmological cluster counts to the \cite{planck2018cmb} CMB cosmology.
 This value of $(1-b)$ is very close to the value $(1-b)=0.62 \pm 0.03$ obtained by~\cite{planck2018cmb} (see their Eq.~34) using the same dataset, and to the value $(1-b)=0.622 \pm 0.033$ found by~\cite{salvati2019} (see their Table~1) on an extended dataset.
 The predicted redshift distribution is given in the right panel of Fig.~\ref{fig:completeness_and_counts} for the SPT-SZ footprint.

-As expected from the completeness, the overall \Planck+SPT-SZ cluster count (thick red line) is dominated by the SPT-SZ dataset, except at very low redshift where \Planck\ provides the information.
-The predicted total number of clusters is 413/302/111 for \Planck+SPT-SZ/SPT-SZ/\Planck\ respectively, in very good agreement with the number of detections given in Sect.~\ref{sec:catalogue_construction}.
-The union catalogue of the individual \Planck\ and SPT-SZ catalogues is shown as the thin red line for comparison with the joint catalogue.
-We provide these predicted cluster numbers as a consistency check between the cluster counts of our joint catalogue and the \cite{planck2018cmb} CMB cosmology.
-Constraining cosmological parameters from this joint catalogue is beyond the scope of this work.
+As expected from the completeness, the overall \Planck+SPT-SZ cluster count (thick red line) is dominated by the SPT-SZ dataset, except at a very low redshift where \Planck\ provides the information.
+The predicted total number of clusters is 413, 302, and 111 for \Planck+SPT-SZ, SPT-SZ, and \Planck,\ respectively, which is in very good agreement with the number of detections given in Sect.~\ref{sec:catalogue_construction}.
+The union catalog of the individual \Planck\ and SPT-SZ catalogs is shown as the thin red line for comparison with the joint catalog.
+We provide these predicted cluster numbers as a consistency check between the cluster counts of our joint catalog and the \cite{planck2018cmb} CMB cosmology.
+Constraining cosmological parameters from this joint catalog is beyond the scope of this work.

-\section{Summary, discussion and future work}
+\section{Summary, discussion, and future work}

-We performed for the first time a SZ cluster extraction using space (\Planck) and ground-based (SPT) data jointly, and provided the associated PSZSPT catalogue of 419 sources at $S/N>5$.
+We performed, for the first time, an SZ cluster extraction using space-based (\Planck) and ground-based (SPT) data jointly.\ We also provide the associated PSZSPT catalog of 419 sources at $S/N>5$.